bil-ash/nodebb-plugin-html-media/README.md

-# nodebb-plugin-htmvid
+# nodebb-plugin-html-media

-this plugin embeds an videoplayer. when upload a video this does not appear as a link but as players in the content.
+This plugin embeds a mediaplayer.
+When a media file is uploaded,it does not appear as a link but as players in the content.

-## use

-`[local-player](/assets/you/path/file.mp4[.avi])` render HTML5 video player.